DavidChoi76/pysumma_alpha/README.md

 **pySUMMA requires Python 3.6 and following packages : **

- - seaborn : statistical data visualization
+ - seaborn 0.8.1 : statistical data visualization
- - xarray : N-D labeled arrays and datasets in python
+ - xarray 0.10.0 : N-D labeled arrays and datasets in python
- - numpy : the fundamental package for scientific computing with Python
+ - numpy 1.13.3 : the fundamental package for scientific computing with Python
- - matplotlib : a Python 2D plotting library
+ - matplotlib 2.1.1 : a Python 2D plotting library
- - Cartopy : a library providing cartographic tools.
+ - Cartopy 0.15.1 : a library providing cartographic tools.
- - Shapely : a package for creation, manipulation, and analysis of planar geometry
+ - Shapely 1.6.3 : a package for creation, manipulation, and analysis of planar geometry
                    objects based on GEOS.
- - geopandas (required numpy, pandas, shapely, fiona, six, pyproj)
- - jupyterthemes
+ - jupyterthemes 0.18.3
- - Fiona (required gdal) : OGR's neater API
- - pyproj : an interface to the PROJ.4 library for cartographic transformations.
+ - pyproj 1.9.5.1 : an interface to the PROJ.4 library for cartographic transformations.
- - GDAL : (Geospatial Data Abstraction Library), a translator library for raster
+ - GDAL 2.2.3 : (Geospatial Data Abstraction Library), a translator library for raster
            geospatial data formats.
+ - Fiona 1.7.11(required GDAL) : OGR's neater API
+ - geopandas 0.3.0 (required numpy, pandas, shapely, fiona, six, pyproj)

- - VirtualBox
+ - VirtualBox 5.1.32
+ - lubuntu-16-10

 ## Download pysumma_alpha and summa_testcase :